Luka Reischl

-Luka Reischl (born 10 February 2004) is an Austrian professional footballer who plays as a forward for Dutch club ADO Den Haag on loan from FC Liefering.
+Luka Reischl (born 10 February 2004) is an Austrian professional footballer who plays as a forward for club ADO Den Haag.

 Club career

 Reischl made his professional debut for Austrian Second League side FC Liefering on 25 September 2020 against Wacker Innsbruck.
 He came on as an 89th-minute substitute for Maurits Kjaergaard as Liefering won 2–0.
 He scored his first professional goal on 20 November 2020 against Kapfenberger SV as Liefering won 6:1.

 On 14 January 2025, Reischl moved on loan to ADO Den Haag in the Netherlands, with an option to buy.